-Patients suitable for DCE-MRI analysis must possess at least one tumor ≥ 2cm, well removed from areas subject to large degrees of cardiac pulsatility artifact, that is not largely cystic of necrotic.
-Determination of patient eligibility is usually based on pre-enrollment imaging (often CT or clinical MRI) which then serves as a baseline study for subsequent assessments for tumor response or progression.
-The site radiologist then reviews these images prior to enrollment to ascertain the location of the most suitable tumor lesion(s) for analysis.
+832 833 Patients suitable for DCE-MRI analysis must possess at least one tumor ≥ 2cm, well-removed from areas 834 subject to large degrees of cardiac pulsatility artifact, that is not largely cystic or necrotic.
+Determination of 835 patient eligibility is usually based on pre-enrollment imaging (often CT or clinical MRI) which then serves as 836 a baseline study for subsequent assessments for tumor response or progression.
+The site radiologist then 837 reviews these images prior to enrollment to ascertain the location of the most suitable tumor lesion(s) for 838 analysis.